Driving Around Paris – All You Need to Know

 Should you follow these rules and are looking for additional ways to avoid fines and save cash whilst in France, you can check our money saving in France guide.

 Hopefully, you are now prepared for your trip to Paris and are a little more knowledgeable in the rules around driving through the stunning city.
-Booking your trip, hiring your car and getting the correct car hire excess insurance for Europe is the first step to enjoying a memorable trip.
+Booking your trip, hiring your car and getting the correct european excess car hire insurance is the first step to enjoying a memorable trip.
 Contact us for a free quote to see how we can protect you from excess fees and make that holiday worry-free.